istio/istio.io/content/docs/setup/kubernetes/helm-install/index.md

 ---
 Quick start instructions for the setup and configuration of Istio using Helm.
-This is the recommended install method for installing Istio to your production environment as it offers rich customization to the Istio control plane and the sidecars for the Istio data plane.
+This is the recommended install method for installing Istio to your production environment as it offers rich customization for both the Istio control plane and the sidecars used witin the Istio data plane.

 ## Prerequisites